-The research field of political participation and citizenship are the foundation of the The political sociology research group.
-Historically, members of the group have been in charge of all encompassing, country-wide studies of political participation / citizenship in Denmark conducted since 1979, and has contributed to disseminate the citizenship approach from its origins in the Scandinavian Power and Democracy studies to the European (e.g. ESS) as well as the global mainstream (e.g. ISSP)
+The research field of political participation and citizenship is the foundation of the political sociology research group.
+Historically, members of the group have been in charge of all encompassing, country-wide studies of political participation / citizenship in Denmark conducted since 1979, and has contributed to disseminate the citizenship approach from its origins in the Scandinavian Power and Democracy studies to the European (e.g. European Social Survey) as well as the global mainstream (e.g. International Social Survey Programme).

-The research group pays particular attention to electoral behaviour in order to inform explanations of election outcomes.
+The research group pays particular attention to electoral behavior in order to deepen our understanding of democratic politics.
 Which parties do we vote for and why?
 How do the voters evaluate the candidates?
-And how does the election campaign affect voters’ perceptions?
+How does the election campaign affect voters’ perceptions?
 And how do politicians connect to voters?
-Members of the research group have participated in the Danish Election Project since 1979 and they were in charge of the project 1994-2007.
-Since the 1970s, members of the research group have conducted complementary surveys, sometimes as part of the Election Project, sometimes financed from other sources.
+Members of the research group have participated in the Danish Election Project since 1979.
+The group also contributes to comparative research projects on in this area, such as the Comparative Campaign Dynamics Dataset and the European NUTS-Level Election Dataset.

-The research group employs classic and contemporary public opinion theories from sociology and psychology to shed light on why the public thinks the way it does.
+The research group employs classic and contemporary public opinion theories from political science, sociology, and psychology to shed light on why the public thinks the way it does.
 We explore public opinion towards various issues, and we study cross-national differences and change in public opinion over time.
 The group’s research also engages with the study of political communication, focusing on the ways politicians communicate and the channels they use to get their messages to the voters.